 Among the postural changes that could be easily implemented is sitting at 90° during the feeding and at least 30 minutes after finishing meals.
-Lowering the chin allows for airway closure and is easy to perform, besides having an A grade of evidence.11
+Lowering the chin allows for airway closure and is easy to perform, besides having an A grade of evidence.

-When tongue movements are impaired but the pharyngeal phase is intact, titling the head backwards helps guide the bolus into the pharynx.6
+When tongue movements are impaired but the pharyngeal phase is intact, titling the head backwards helps guide the bolus into the pharynx.

-Other maneuvers and postures have an evidence grade of B, such as double swallowing to decrease waste before the next inspiration.11 consequences for older adults.
-In addition, they entail a high risk of dehydration, malnutrition, and aspiration pneumonia.
+Other maneuvers and postures have an evidence grade of B, such as double swallowing to decrease waste before the next inspiration.